Pinnacle-Networks/Pinnacle/docs/content/models/embeddings.md

 # Creating embeddings

-pinnacle supports a number of embedding models which may be used to create vectors ready for downstream tasks, including vector-search
+Pinnacle supports a number of embedding models which may be used to create vectors ready for downstream tasks, including vector-search

 Here is an overview of pre-packaged embedding models: